-Get back to work J You do not need to be held hostage by your own negative thoughts.
+Get back to work!
+You do not need to be held hostage by your own negative thoughts.

 Develop a growth mindset

-Recent research by Carol Dweck describes how to become more aware of the dialogue in your mind and change it to become more helpful, as described below.
+Recent research by Dr. Carol Dweck describes how we can become more aware of the dialogue in our minds and change it to become more helpful.

 How You Can Change From a “Fixed Mindset” to a “Growth Mindset”